bpucker/MYB_annotator/README.md

 `--mode` specifies the tool for the construction of phylogenetic trees.
 [RAxML](https://doi.org/10.1093/bioinformatics/btz305) ('raxml') or [FastTree2](https://doi.org/10.1371/journal.pone.0009490) ('fasttree') can be specified.
 Default is 'fasttree'.

 `--refmybs` specifies a text file with one MYB ID per line.
 All IDs listed in this file need to be present in the baits FASTA file and the info file.
 These IDs can be used for the functional annotation of the newly identified MYBs.
 This assignment is performed in two ways leading to two different output tables.
+The functional annotation is lifted from previously characterized sequences to newly identified orthologs.

 `--cpu` specifies threads to use for the BLASTp search and also for the RAxML tree construction.
 Default: 4.